 Analysis Research Group

-The Analysis Research Group works with the theory of (partial) differential equations and focuses on the structures and properties of solutions to such differential equations.
+The Analysis Research Group focuses on the theory of (partial) differential equations and in particular on the structures and properties of solutions to such equations.
 Differential equations are often motivated by concrete questions from physics, biology, and engineering.

-Professor Gianluca Crippa’s research group particularly studies differential equations that derive from models from fluid dynamics and describe irregular behavior, such as flow patterns of liquids that appear chaotic and arbitrary.
+Professor Gianluca Crippa’s research group studies differential equations that derive from models from fluid dynamics and describe irregular behaviors, such as flow patterns of liquids that appear chaotic and turbulent.
 Geometric measure theory is an important mathematical tool for this research.

-Professor Enno Lenzmann’s research group particularly works on questions about partial differential equations that come from physics (such as astrophysics, quantum mechanics, and the theory of relativity).
+Professor <link en persons enno-lenzmann external-link-new-window internal link in current>Enno Lenzmann’s research group works on questions about partial differential equations that come from physics (such as astrophysics, quantum mechanics, and the theory of relativity).
 So-called nonlocal phenomena play a central role in these investigations.

 <link de forschung mathematik analysis analysis-seminar external-link-new-window internal link in current>The research seminar of the Analysis Research Group takes place every week during the semester on Wednesdays at 14:15.

 The BZ Seminar in Analysis, which is organized in collaboration with the University of Zurich and the ETH Zurich, takes place once per semester, alternating its location between Basel and Zurich.